 I now have over five years' experience tutoring (and occasionally home-schooling) over thirty students in English literature and language, Religious Studies and History at least up to A Level, as well as preparing students for Common Entrance exams and university interviews.
 The vast majority of my students have excelled.

 I was born and have lived in London my whole life, though I come from a mixed background – my mother is Indonesian-Chinese and my father Anglo-Dutch.
 I studied at Westminster School, taking A levels in English, History, History of Art and Religious Studies, before going on to do English Language and Literature at Oxford, where I gained a first class degree.
 Afterwards, I spent six months working in the SEN Department of the Heathland School and started tutoring privately.
 In 2011, I took up a place at the University of St Andrews as an Urquhart scholar and obtained a Masters in Poetry with distinction.
 While in Scotland, I also set up a poetry and arts journal called 13 Pages.

 My approach varies from tutee to tutee.
 I want to hear what they have to say about their subject and to harness our course of study to their strengths.
 Sometimes this might require more direction or a more practical, exam-based approach; at other times it might be a case of talking through and clarifying ideas, trying to see the fun side of a subject or text - but I'm always more than happy to let the tutee determine the shape of the tutorial.
 My goal, ultimately, is to treat each student as an individual and put all of my patience and imagination into helping them achieve their potential.

 What I do when I am not tutoring

-I currently work as a freelance writer and editor; I've published a book of poems, been widely published in magazines and anthologies, and organise events and workshops.
+I currently work as a freelance writer and editor; I've published a book of poems and an essay, been widely published in magazines and anthologies.
+I also organise events and school workshops.
 I assistant edit several magazines, and have edited two books myself.